SuperfineLab/AdhesionAssay/README.md

 To clone the full repository: `git clone --recursive git@github.com:cribb/AdhesionAssay.git`

-To update submodules to their latest states: `git submodule foreach git pull origin master` or `git pull origin master --recurse-submodules`
+To update all submodules to their latest states: `git submodule foreach git pull origin master`

 I'm still not clear on whether making changes to code in a submodule is adivsable or whether such changes should be made in the submodule's base repository and then pulled using the above command. --Jeremy